Credit Control

 1. What is an example of Credit Control?

-An example of credit control is imposing credit limits on credit cards.
-Financial institutions set a maximum limit that cardholders can spend on their credit cards, which helps control the amount of credit extended and manage the risk of excessive debt accumulation.
+An example of credit control is imposing credit card limits.
+Financial institutions set a maximum limit on cardholders' spending, which helps control the amount of credit extended and manage the risk of excessive debt accumulation.

 2. What is Credit Control Risk?